dtrckd/pymake/README.md

 ```

 Or equivalently (aliases):

 ```bash
 pmk -x fit --path path/to/your/pdfs/ pmk -x search "your text search request"
 ```

-Or show only the first match :  `pmk -x search "your text search request" --limit 1`
+Or show only the first match:  `pmk -x search "your text search request" --limit 1`

 To add new models, new scripts, or specs,  you need to create it in the dedicated folder following the base class implementations.

-Then you can list some informations about pymake objects :
+Then you can list some information about pymake objects:

 * What experiments are there: `pmk -l spec`
 * What models are there: `pmk -l model`